atmelcorp/atmel-software-package/examples/tc/TESTING.md

  - Configure capture Register A be loaded when rising edge of TIOA occurs.
  - Configure capture Register B be loaded when failing edge of TIOA occurs.
  - Configure an interrupt for TC and enable the RB load interrupt.
- - 'c' start capture.
+ - 'c' start capture, show the frequency and duty cycle of the wave after it is captured.
- - 's' will stop capture,and dump the informations what have been captured.
+ - 'p'/'d' to change TC capture mode to polling/DMA.

 # Test
 ------